 U.S. News: UMass Boston’s Graduate Programs Among Nation’s Best

-Clinical Psychology, Education, Nursing, Public Affairs Programs All in Top 100 on U.S. News & World Report’s 2021 Best Graduate Schools List
+Education, Nursing, Sociology, Public Affairs Programs All in Top 100 on U.S. News & World Report’s 2022 Best Graduate Schools List

-UMass Boston’s graduate programs in clinical psychology, education, nursing, and public affairs are ranked as top 100 programs on U.S. News & World Report’s 2021 Best Graduate Schools list, released Tuesday.
-The biggest jumper is UMass Boston’s Master of Nursing, up 17 spots from the 2020 list.
+UMass Boston’s graduate programs in sociology, education, nursing, and public affairs are ranked as top 100 programs on U.S. News & World Report’s 2022 Best Graduate Schools list, released this week.
+The biggest jumper is UMass Boston’s graduate programs in education, up 14 spots from the 2021 list.

 Five UMass Boston programs have new top 100 rankings: